Maxna/team-tracker/README.md

 Intellij

+#### Known Bugs

+* When adding multiple members to a team Spark throws a null pointer exception, but the function is still completed.

 # Specs
 _*User Story:*_
 |1.
 The user should be able to view and interact with teams listed on the home page.|